BrodyKretz/Quantum-Encryption/README.md

 ####PLEASE READ#####

-If you found this helpful please leave star.
-It helps me know if im am doing things correctly, if there is an issue report it.
+If you found this helpful please leave a star.
+It helps me know if im am doing things correctly;and if there is an issue report it.
 This would all greatly help me.